codex-academy/SortAndSearch/pages/nodes_and_pointers.md

 ## Nodes and pointers applied

-How about creating a `Node` object that can contain some data and points to another `Node` object.
-In effect creating a list of inter-connected Objects where the one Object points to the next object.
+How about creating a `Node` object that can contain some data and points to another `Node` object?
+In effect, that would create a list of inter-connected Objects where one Object points to the next one.

 Let's try it out: